n3ddu8/picluster/README.md

 curl -fsSL https://tailscale.com/install.sh | sh
 sudo tailscale up
 ```
-7. On your local machine generate an SSH keypair by running `ssh-keygen` (Mac/Linux), this will create two key files in your home directories `.ssh` sub-directory.
+7. Generate an SSH keypair, if you have access to another machine running Mac | Linux you can run `ssh-keygen`, this will create two key files in your home directories `.ssh` sub-directory.
+Otherwise, many password managers (for example Bitwarden) have SSH Key Generators built in.
+If all else fails you can use an online generator such as [this one](https://www.wpoven.com/tools/create-ssh-key).
 8. Copy the private key file (the one without a `.pub` extension), and navigate to `Settings -> Secrets and varaibles -> Actions` in your repo and click `New repository secret`.
 Call it `SSH_PRIVATE_KEY`.
-9. Copy the public key file to each node device, if you have SSH access from the machine where you generated the file, you can do this with `ssh-copy-id <username>@>hostname>`, otherwise on the node itself, open `~/.ssh/authorized_keys` and paste the key on a new line.
+9. Copy the public key file to each node device, if you have SSH access from the machine where you generated the file, you can do this with `ssh-copy-id <username>@>hostname>`, otherwise on the node itself, open `~/.ssh/authorized_keys` (create it if it doesn't exist) and paste the key on a new line.
 10. On each new node, run `echo "piadmin ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/piadmin`, this allows the workflow sudo access without having to store the password in the repo.

 For each new node you add to the cluster, run steps 6, 9 and 10.
 These can be added anytime, not just during initial setup.